yakimka/picodi/docs/scopes.rst

 ***************************

 By default :func:`picodi.init_dependencies` and :func:`picodi.shutdown_dependencies`
-will initialize and close all dependencies with manual scopes.
+will initialize and close all dependencies with :class:`SingletonScope`.
 If you want to manage scopes selectively you can use the ``scope_class`` argument of these functions.

 .. testcode::

-    from picodi import SingletonScope, init_dependencies, shutdown_dependencies
+    from picodi import ContextVarScope, init_dependencies, shutdown_dependencies

-    init_dependencies(scope_class=SingletonScope)
+    init_dependencies(scope_class=ContextVarScope)
-    # Only SingletonScope dependencies will be initialized
+    # Only ContextVarScope dependencies will be initialized

-    shutdown_dependencies(scope_class=SingletonScope)
+    shutdown_dependencies(scope_class=ContextVarScope)
-    # Only SingletonScope dependencies will be closed
+    # Only ContextVarScope dependencies will be closed

-In the example above, only dependencies with the ``SingletonScope`` scope will be managed, ``ContextVarScope`` scoped dependencies or dependencies with user-defined scopes will be ignored.
-If you want to manage multiple scopes, you can pass a tuple of scopes.
+If you want to manage multiple scopes, you can pass a tuple of scopes or a parent class.

 .. testcode::